-The Banacos advisors have witnessed great success with students who do a few basic things consistently: regularly attend class, stay organized, and follow through with due dates for assignments and tests.
+The LDP has witnessed great success with students who do a few basic things consistently: regularly attend class, stay organized, and follow through with due dates for assignments and tests.
 Conversely, we've seen students who struggle when they don't abide by due dates or who irregularly attend class.
-If you begin to get behind in work or if you feel your class attendance is slipping, contact your access advisor.
-She may be able to refer you to appropriate resources to get back on track.
+If you begin to get behind in work or if you feel your class attendance is slipping, contact your program advisor immediately.
+Discuss ways to get back on track so you can be successful.
 You might discuss how to approach the professor whose class you've missed or setting up times to meet with a tutor to get caught up on work.

 The important thing is to reach out for help when, or before, you need it.
+We strongly suggest that you meet with your program advisor once a week, especially in the first semester.
+Don't hesitate.
+Set up weekly meetings with her now.